volunteer

 There’s almost nothing as immediately gratifying as teaching a kid how to fix their broken bike and seeing their excitement when they get to ride again!

-Community Events and Membership Program
+Community Events & Membership Program

 We offer a diverse range of volunteer opportunities, particularly at events we organize or participate in publicly.
 Whether it's tabling at breweries and beer festivals or supporting advocacy campaigns around town, we engage in a variety of events annually.